 The Analysis of Income and Expenses

-A critical decision, especially if one spouse’s income is significantly higher than the other partner, is the determination of alimony and child support.
+A critical decision is the determination of alimony and child support.

-A comprehensive financial plan can provide you with the majority of financial information you need to prepare for a divorce.
-The team’s financial neutral Certified Divorce Financial Analyst (CDFA®), financial advisor, or attorney will prepare several financial settlement options for the team to evaluate.
+A financial plan can provide you with the majority of financial information you need to prepare for a divorce.

 Once both parties know their goals, they, along with their attorneys, will meet.
 These meetings may include financial advisors, psychologists, therapists, meditators, and other experts.